 The algorithm developed to automatically identify essay-based organizational elements is based on samples of teacher-annotated essay data.
 Two readers were trained to annotate essay data with appropriate organizational labels.

-- Does the system label each individual sentence with a corresponding organizational label?
+- How does the system label each individual sentence?

 - What technical requirements must a user have to access the Criterion service site?